davidhund/shouldiprefix/disclaimer.md

 ## Just use XYZ!

 Yes, I know jQuery can probably handle your prefix-needs ;) But I've found that even really cool tools such as [Compass](http://compass-style.org/) and [Bourbon](https://github.com/thoughtbot/bourbon) and [Prefixfree](http://lea.verou.me/prefixfree/) etc. are sometimes out-of-date.
-And some of use maintain our own mixin libraries or do not want to rely on Javascript.
+And some of us maintain our own mixin libraries or do not want to rely on Javascript.

 ## Why do you hate crossbrowser CSS (IE)!?